 Table numbers and floor plans

-In January 1977, while helping open the new store in Marina del Rey (Los Angeles), I revamped the floor plan that was used to assign servers to specific stations.
+While helping open the new store in Marina del Rey (Los Angeles), I revamped the floor plan that was used to assign servers to specific stations.
 Servers can learn any system.
 They work enough shifts, they'll get it down.
 One time, we experimented with naming tables after people.
 One section was movie stars, another sports figures, etc. We servers finally got it but we often had to refer to the plan where we wrote in the names and we misdelivered food.
 But, heck, it was fun.
 The easier a system is to learn and remember, the more efficient it is to train new servers.
 Food runners are often temporary and transient - servers in training, people pitching in during a meal rush, and novice servers.
 An easy to learn system takes less time for a trainer to teach and for one to learn.

 The existing floor plan numbered the tables in sequence beginning with number 10 and looping around to number 48.
 The outer cafe sections were lettered A to L in one section and AA to NN.
 No logic - just a unique number or letter for each table.
 Tough to learn and tough to remember.